 5. Explore the river walk

-Ayngelina from Bacon Is Magic: the best way to enjoy Calgary in the winter is to embrace winter, wear proper winter boots and bundle up in warm clothing and a big puffy jacket.
+Ayngelina from Bacon Is Magic: the best way to enjoy Calgary in the winter is to embrace the cold weather, wear proper winter boots and bundle up in warm clothing and a big puffy jacket.
 It’s best to wear layers as the weather can practically change from hour to hour.

 Most people don’t realize that Calgary is a very walkable city, with 700+ km of pathways that locals walk, bike, run and even rollerblade on every year.

 One of the more scenic spots in Calgary, that is close enough to downtown but away from the skyscrapers, is the Jack and Jean Leslie Riverwalk which runs along the Bow and Elbow rivers (located in the East Village).
 This great Calgary neighborhood begins at the Simmons Building and is home to some of the best Calgary restaurants.

 This pathway is used as a cultural hub with lots of things happening and is a busy commuter pathway as well.
 Put on a toque (beanie) and enjoy one of the most scenic views of Calgary.
 Then head back to the Simmons Building to warm up with coffee from the famous Phil and Sebastian coffee roasters.